 Support for Undocumented Students at Yale

 The Yale International Tax Office will assist you in determining your U.S. tax resident status.
 If it is found, based on the amount of time you have been present in the U.S., that you are a resident for tax purposes, the 14% withholding for international students would not be required.
+Make an appointment with the International Tax Office when you first arrive on campus to ensure your withholdings are correct.

 Yale students are encouraged to use the resources of the Office of Career Strategy (OCS), or the relevant professional school career office, to explore the internship and post-graduation possibilities.
 OCS staff is available to talk with students about graduate school and professional school programs.
 For information about fellowships to support summer and post-graduation activities for Yale College students, contact Rebekah Westphal at the Center for International and Professional Experience.
 Post-graduation Yale employment for undocumented and DACAmented students continues to be governed by the validity of the EAD card and available only to DACAmented students.